cucumber/docs/content/installing_cucumber.md

 # Installation

-Cucumber exists for different platforms such as Java, JavaScript, Ruby etc. Cucumber is a command-line tool, and how you install it depends on your platform.
+Cucumber exists for different platforms such as Java, JavaScript, Ruby, etc. Cucumber is a command-line tool, and how you install it depends on your platform.

 ## Ruby {#ruby}

 ### Gem {#gem}

-Cucumber for Ruby is a ruby gem, and can be installed from the command line.
+Cucumber for Ruby is a Ruby gem, and can be installed from the command line.
 After you have installed Ruby and RubyGems, install Cucumber with the following command:

 ```shell
 $ gem install cucumber